-Why the World Will Never Suffer a Great Depression Again–Understanding the International Monetary Fu
+Why the World Will Never Suffer a Great Depression Again–Explaining the International Monetary Fund

 Fear is the greatest enemy of real change.
 The greatest fear for a person is to not have enough money to buy food, shelter, clothing, and healthcare.

 So-called experts, pundits, politicians, and many others, usually having a personal agenda to promote themselves and their rhetoric for money, often in the form of paid endorsements or publishing a book, spread fear.
 This fear gets people talking and giving their opinions, usually completely uninformed and misleading, about the world’s money system collapsing and causing widespread human suffering.

 FACT #1: There will never be a time when the world’s financial markets will collapse to the point where there isn’t enough money to keep the economies of the world going.

 FACT #2: The people of the world are never convinced of fact #1, because they are more easily controlled by fear; and because fear is more profitable than the real truth.